counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 The implementation that is inside of this repository has been designed to only be compatible with applications that implement the [`CounterfactualApp`](https://github.com/counterfactual/monorepo/blob/master/packages/contracts/contracts/CounterfactualApp.sol) interface.
 Although this is the case, the core concepts are agnostic to the underlying interface that a state channels application might implement.
 A future version of the `AppRegistry` might support other types of state channel architectures such as [Force Move Games](https://github.com/magmo/force-move-games), for example.

-The two core concepts of the adjudication layer are **challenges** and **resolutions**.
-Challenges are the adjudication layer's mechanism to _learn the final state_ of an off-chain application and resolutions _distribute state deposits_ based on the resolution.
-As a concrete example, a challenge might be about the state of the board in a game of Tic-Tac-Toe and a resolution might be about who is rewarded with the 2 ETH allocated to the off-chain application.
+Three core concepts of the adjudication layer are **challenges**, **resolutions** and **interpreters**.
+Challenges are the adjudication layer's mechanism to _learn the final state_ of an off-chain application.
+Resolutions and interpreters collectively _distribute state deposits_.
+As a concrete example, a challenge might be about the state of the board in a game of Tic-Tac-Toe the resolution might be about who has won the game, and the interpreter might produce the effect of sending 2 pre-committed ETH to the winner.

-> In some other frameworks, these two concepts can be implicitly grouped together in such a way that the resolution might be _a part of the state itself_.
-From a conceptual point of view, we think it is important to separate these two concepts.
-However, from an engineering point of view it can be more efficient to group the two together in a single state object.
-To be specific, if the resolution of an off-chain application is a agnostic to blockchain state (i.e., `pure`) operation on the state of the application, then it is safe to group the two together.
-However, if the resolution has a dependancy on an external contract or the block number (i.e., a `view` function) then the resolution _must_ be separately resolved.
+## AppInstance

+TBW

 ## Challenges